FascinatedBox/lily-parsekit/README_schema.md

         "<generic name>"
     ] non-empty if present

-    "is_builtin": true or absent
-    "is_foreign": true or absent
+    "kind": "builtin" or "class" or "native"
     "parent": "<parent name>" or absent

     "properties": [